-Some friends are not forever: What you thought was a playful comment when you posted it can quickly be turned against you, if one of your on-line friends stops being your friend.
-Be thoughtful about the comments and photos you publish -they are forever.
-What you post on one social media site could show up in other site or accounts without any action or control on your part.
+Some friends are not forever: What you thought was a playful comment when you posted it can quickly be turned against you if one of your online friends stops being your friend.
+Be thoughtful about the comments and photos you publish - they are forever.
+What you post on one social media site could show up on other sites or accounts without any action or control on your part.
 Never post anything you would not want to see on the front page of a newspaper or online news site, and learn about the security features of the social media you are using.

 Protect your personal safety: Criminals use social media sites to determine when someone is home (or not).
 Avoid posting details about your location, as this creates risks for your personal safety.

 Recognize if your Social Media account was hacked and take action: Hacked or defrauded accounts typically post links or information you did not create, or show login sessions and other activity you cannot explain.
 If you think your personal social media account was hacked, call the social media’s customer support line immediately.
 Change your passwords on all your other internet-based accounts as well.
 If you think any UNH-related social media account has been hacked, just as with any security breach, contact the UNH IT Service Desk at 603-862-4242 immediately, and also contact the service provider immediately.
 Change all your UNH passwords immediately as well.